-At PLAYBOOK, we believe great teams deliver great products.
+Great teams deliver great products.
 To win the game of product development, you need methods that inspire team thinking and teams that know how to execute them.
 Critical chain project management is one of these "team" methods.
-Find out about how critical chain helps product development teams work together, better.
+Find out how critical chain helps product development teams work together, better.

 What is critical chain project management?

 Critical chain project management is a method of planning and managing projects that focuses on the resources (people, equipment, physical space) required to execute project tasks.
 It was developed in 1997 by Eliyahu M. Goldratt.
 The basic idea is that a system’s throughput is determined by the weakest performer, called the constraint.
 Critical chain project management seeks to identify the constraint and then optimize the system based on that constraint.